tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/get-azure-active-directory-token.md

 ---

 # Get an Azure Active Directory (Azure AD) token
 see [Authenticate from an application](get-azure-active-directory-token.md) for a quick overview of getting an Azure Active Directory (Azure AD) token.
-This article give you an example of getting an AAD token that you can use to send messages to a Service Bus namespace.
+This article gives you an example of getting an AAD token that you can use to send messages to a Service Bus namespace.
 It uses the **Postman** tool for testing purposes.

 ## Prerequisites